murugapl/manage-vaccinations-in-schools-guidance/README.md

 The website is built using the [Eleventy](https://www.11ty.dev) static site generator, and hosted using [GitHub Pages](https://pages.github.com).

+## Updating content

+The canonical source of content for the user guide is a Google Doc.
+This document should be edited first and any changes reviewed if necessary before the user guide is updated.

+The canonical source of content for the XLSX file download templates is Microsoft SharePoint.
+These documents should be edited first before downloading and updating the files in this repository.

 ## Running locally

 First install [Node.js](https://nodejs.org/en).